Should I Become a Court Officer?

 Minimum education requirements of a court officer generally include a high school diploma or GED.
 However, some state and federal courts may require applicants to hold a bachelor's degree or pass a court officer examination.
 Related bachelor's degree programs, such as the Bachelor of Science (B.S.) in Law Enforcement or B.S. in Criminal Justice, can help prospective officers learn about areas like public safety and court procedures.

-- Prepare in high school.
+For a higher chance of success in this field, prepare in high school.
 Elective high school courses such as health, safety and first aid and social studies will help prepare someone interested in court officer work.

 Step 2: Attain Relevant Experience

-Possessing some form of prior work experience in supervising, assisting or counseling individuals can help to prepare for a career as a court officer.
+Possessing some form of prior work experience in supervising, assisting or counseling individuals can help you to prepare for a career as a court officer.
 Additionally, correctional or military training may provide complementary expertise and proficiencies.
 Many courts require applicants to have obtained some background experience either in law enforcement, clerical or legal positions.

 Step 3: Meet Job-Specific Requirements